-- 22.13 Notice of Participating Provider Termination - a) The Contractor shall notify SDOH of any notice of termination or nonrenewal of an IPA or institutional network Provider Agreement, or medical group Provider Agreement that serves five percent or more of the enrolled population in a LDSS and/or when the termination or non-renewal of the medical group provider will leave fewer than two Participating Providers of that type within the LDSS, unless immediate termination of the Provider Agreement is justified.
-The Contractor shall also notify OMH and OASAS of any notice of termination or nonrenewal of a Provider Agreement with a Behavioral Health Provider that serves five percent or more of the enrolled population in a LDSS and/or when the termination or non-renewal of the provider will leave fewer than two Participating Providers of that type within the LDSS, unless immediate termination or non-renewal of the provider will leave fewer than two Participating Providers of that type within the LDSS, unless immediate termination of the Provider Agreement is justified.
+- 22.13 Notice of Participating Provider Termination - a) The Contractor shall notify SDOH of any notice of termination or non-renewal of an IPA or institutional network Provider Agreement, or medical group Provider Agreement that serves five percent or more of the enrolled population in a LDSS and/or when the termination or non-renewal of the medical group provider will leave fewer than two Participating Providers of that type within the LDSS, unless immediate termination of the Provider Agreement is justified.
+The Contractor shall also notify OMH and OASAS of any notice of termination or nonrenewal of a Provider Agreement with a Behavioral Health Provider that serves five percent or more of the enrolled population in a LDSS and/or when the termination or non-renewal of the provider will leave fewer than two Participating Providers of the enrolled population in a LDSS and/or when the termination or non-renewal of the provider will leave fewer than two Participating Providers of the enrolled population in a LDSS and/or when the termination or non-renewal of the provider will leave fewer than two Participating Providers of that type within the LDSS, unless immediate termination or non-renewal of the provider will leave fewer than two Participating Providers of that type within the LDSS, unless immediate termination of the Provider Agreement is justified.
 The notice shall include an impact analysis of the termination or non-renewal with regard to Enrollee access to care. - b) The Contractor shall provide the notification required in (a) above to the SDOH, and OMH and OASAS if applicable, if the Contractor and the Participating Providers have failed to execute a renewal Provider Agreement forty-five (45) days prior to the expiration of the current Provider Agreement.